-A penalty notice can be withdrawn in the following circumstances:
+A penalty notice may be withdrawn by the local authority named in the notice under the following circumstances:

-- Where it ought not to have been issued i.e. where it has been issued outside the terms of the local code of conduct or where the evidence does not support the issuing of a penalty notice - The notice contains material errors - Where it has been issued to the wrong person or the parent can prove it was delivered to the wrong address
+Where the local authority deems it ought not to have been issued i.e. where it has been issued outside the terms of the local code of conduct or where the evidence does not support the issuing of a penalty notice

+It appears to the local authority that the notice contains material errors Where it has been issued to the wrong person named as the recipient.